base4nfdi/pid4nfdi/content/services/instruments.md

           - [B2INST]({{<ref "#B2INST" >}}) and [DataCite]({{<ref "#DataCite" >}}): Assign PIDs to your research instruments.

           - [Federated Search]({{<ref "#federated" >}}): Explore instruments registered with either DataCite or B2INST, find connections to other research outputs or examine instrument metadata statistics.
+For a detailed explanation of the tool's features and/or the motivation for its provision, you can find our report on it as a deliverable within the PID4NFDI integration phase [here](https://zenodo.org/records/17734216).

           <br/>